 Roll and role are prominent homophones that, while they are spelled the same, nonetheless have separate meanings.
 It’s easy to confuse these two words, given their multiple uses and identical pronunciations.

 Many beginning writers and learners of English wonder whether to use roll or role in their writing.
 This article can help you learn the difference between these two words, and to know in which contexts they should each be used.

 What is the Difference Between Role and Roll?

-In this article, I will complain role vs. roll.
+In this article, I will compare role vs. roll.
 I will use each word in an example sentence, so you can see their proper contexts.
 Plus, I will also show you a useful trick to help you decide whether to use role or roll in your writing.